puzzle/hugo-techlab/labs/10_cms.md

 Use [these instructions](https://docs.netlify.com/visitor-access/oauth-provider-tokens/#setup-and-settings) and create an Oauth Application on Github.
 This will be used later so that Netlify CMS can push content updates to your repository.

+You only need to follow the instructions until you have saved the Client ID and Client Secret.

 ## Install the CMS
 Now we need to add the CMS to our website.